New College, Toronto: Student life

 New College has an extremely multicultural student body, with more than three-quarters of its students drawn from the ranks of new Canadians.
 Both the New College Residence Council (serving students who live at the college) and the New College Student Council (serving residents and commuters) plan activities that feature the college's diversity.
 A highlight of the year, usually held in the winter term, is Mosaic, which is an evening of music, dance and performance featuring multiethnic themes.
 The Student Council generally uses the William Doo Auditorium for Mosaic, and also for other events such as movie nights and musical concerts.

 For students in residence at New College, social life is aided by their floor residence council.
 The floor residence council organizes restaurant trips, movie nights, field trips (trapeze training, rock climbing, bowling, etc.) and other activities.
 Each residence floor benefits from a don.
 New College dons are graduate or upper year students who live with the undergraduates and provide them with advice and support.
 The New College Residence Council oversees student life specifically for students who live in residence.

 Residence student life is also generally anchored around the college's cafeteria.
 The dining area is large, with a number of different dishes available at each mealtime.
 Vegetarian, Vegan and Halal meals are offered.

-In 2008, the College replaced the Dean of Residence position with a new Director of Student Life.
+In 2008, the college replaced the Dean of Residence position with a new Director of Student Life.
 This senior administrator is charged not only with running the residence operation but developing student life programming that integrates the 3,000-plus commuting students into the wider New College community.
 In addition, the college's commitment to social justice and equity is now woven through many of its extracurricular programs, a development evidenced by the 2009 appointment of a service-learning coordinator.

 Specialization

 New College's mission around round equity and social justice is reflected in many of its programs, such as African Studies, Caribbean Studies and Equity Studies.
-The College continues to maintain its connections with the field of engineering and the life sciences.
+The college continues to maintain its connections with the field of engineering and the life sciences.
 Many of its early officers were from science backgrounds, including Stewart Wilson (Engineering), the first registrar and Donald Ivey (Medicine), the college's first principal.
 Today, like several of the colleges at the University of Toronto, New College coordinates a number of academic degree programmes, Human Biology being a prominent program for aspiring MD's.

 New College also hosts the annual University of Toronto Youth Summer Program, jointly organised by New College and University of Toronto's faculties of Law and Medicine.
 The Youth Summer Program is a unique enrichment program for high school students that allows early experience of top-tier academic learning in the fields of law and medical sciences.

+Principals

+The following is a list of principals (executive heads) of New College.